rcharaba/MQL5_Charaba/README.md

 2) Code base MQL5:
     https://www.mql5.com/en/code/mt5/experts

-3) Some studeis about revert trade strategy: https://www.mql5.com/en/articles/5008
+3) Some studies about revert trade strategy https://www.mql5.com/en/articles/5008

 4) My first code is a simple trade strategy based on a "critical time of day" trade.
 This strategy was only tested in Brazilian index (WIN).